 - panic and blitz the account with irrelevant messages and outreach

-What you need instead is a systematic strategy for staying in the game—or making a sound decision when it is time to take your ball and go home.
+What you need instead is a systematic sales strategy for staying in the game—or making a sound decision when it is time to take your ball and go home.
 Let’s explore five essential strategies for staying proactive when prospective customers suddenly go dark.

 Critique Your Own Performance

 After spending months cultivating a relationship with your prospective customer, you’re understandably shocked when they suddenly go dark.
 The temptation is to look outside, such as thinking “they must have chosen a competitor.”
 It’s essential, however, to start with your own actions.
-Go back and analyze your own performance—ask your sales manager for help in reviewing your sales interactions.
+Go back and analyze your own sales performance—ask your sales manager for help in reviewing your interactions.

 - Did you make the best use of your prospect’s time?

 - Did you create value in every interaction?

 - Did the role you played send them further along in their buying process?

 - On a more tactical level, did you follow-up on every single issue and concern that was expressed or implied by your customer?

 - Were your call-to-actions succinct and obviously actionable from your customer’s point of view?

 With this diagnostic in hand, consider specifically how your customer interactions will need to look going forward.